Three big reasons to read

 He’s worked with top-flight investment bankers, and funded several tech start-ups.
 One thing he finds common among the most successful people: They have good reading habits.

-Reading may not be as fashionable as it used to be, but David Toh feels its benefits are timeless.
+Reading may not be as fashionable as it used to be, but Mr David Toh feels its benefits are timeless.
 The Chief Technology Officer of NTU’s business incubator fondly remembers being brought by his parents to the libraries and bookstores every few weeks to get a new book, and sharing with them what he learned.
 He offers the following reasons for why you should consider doing the same with your children:

 1. To discover interests at an early age